 Better Reading For Learners - Craig Thaine Webinar.
 Reading Comprehension Student Workbook.
 Student Success Videos: READING SKILLS.
 Student Success Video: READING a TEXTBOOK DEMO.
 Reading & Raiding: Shortcuts to using your text book.

 SQ3R) Knowing what you need to get out of your reading will help you choose the appropriate learning strategy and set your reading speed.
 The appropriate choice helps to maximize comprehension and reading efficiency.
-Having a planned reading schedule with realistic and attainable goals will ensure a successful learning outcome.
 There are many factors that contribute to slow reading speed.
 Concentration Are you unable to concentrate for a specific block of time that allows you to complete a task (e.g. reading a full text chapter)?
+If you answered yes to one or all of the above questions then concentration may be an issue for you.
 Where do you study?
-Vocabulary Comprehension.
+Vocabulary Comprehension Reading Speed.
 Cornell Learning Strategies Center.
 Active Reading Strategies - Active Reading Strategies - McGraw Center - Princeton University.